 School Culture Day Scheme

-The purpose of the programme is to encourage schools to arrange students to visit various cultural venues under the management of the Leisure and Cultural Services Department, and to participate in various tailor-made cultural activities under a purposed-designed environment.
+The purpose of the programme is to encourage schools to arrange students to visit and participate in various tailor-made cultural activities in performing venues, museums or libraries under the management of the Leisure and Cultural Services Department (LCSD).
 It is hoped that these activities can broaden the exposure of the students and complement their life and learning with culture.

 Target: S.1 - S.3 students